-There was a state of affairs in many places across the world that enabled many to build meaningful lives through following a standard script.
-Go to school, get a job, have a family and devote yourself to work and you will be a successful person.
-In the US we call this the “American Dream” and across the world almost every nation has its own story.
+There was a state of affairs in many places across the world that enabled many to build meaningful lives by following a standard script.
+Go to school, get a job, have a family, and devote yourself to work and you will be a successful person.
+In the US we call this the “American Dream” and across the world, almost every nation has its own story.

 Millions, if not billions, have thrived following this path.
-It worked so well and for so many people that people began to take this formula for granted.
+It worked so well, and for so long, that people stopped thinking about why they were doing it.

-I want to argue that the meaningful lives that resulted from this were accidental rather than as a result of following a certain path.
-Today many people are following this default path and are shocked when they don’t find a life they like.
-Instead they are finding anxiety, stress, and a life lacking meaning.
+I want to argue that the meaningful lives that resulted from this were accidental rather than a result of following a certain path and that today, following this path might undermine one’s attempt to live a meaningful and happy life.
+Across the world, people are following this path and coming up short.
+They are doing what is expected of them and what they thought would make them happy.
+Yet their lives are filled with anxiety, stress, and a life lacking meaning.
 Why?

-I will answer this question but first its worth noticing that one major element of this script was not only that you did well, but that you did better than your parents.
+The key part of the default path was not only that you succeeded by doing what everyone else was doing, but also that you did better than your parents.
 John Steinbeck captured this sentiment in his book America and Americans in 1966:

 No longer was it even acceptable that the child should be like his parents and live as they did; he must be better, live better, know more, dress more richly, and if possible change from father’s trade to a profession.
 This dream became touchingly national.

 For more than 50 years people have gone into adulthood with the idea that they should achieve more than their parents while still following the same general path.

 When Steinbeck wrote that, a gold rush was underway.
 The US economy was still in the early days of a period called the “Great Boom” and anyone working in the US or other advanced economies was set to cash in on the enormous dividend of a global industrialization effort that would last well into the 2000s.